aodoming/AlphabetSoup_ADominguez/README.md

 ### APPROACH
 Used a CSV file with more than 34,000 organizations that have received various amounts of funding from Alphabet Soup over the years.
+First, import, analyze, clean, and preprocess a “real-world” classification dataset.
+Then select, design, and train a binary classification model of your choosing.
+Finally, optimize model training and input data to achieve desired model performance.